-Use Journeys move away from simple cross-channel engagement toward an organization-wide customer journey strategy.
+Use Journeys to move away from simple cross-channel engagement toward an organization-wide customer journey strategy.
 Journeys help you to perform journey analysis, testing, and orchestration in a single workflow:

-Because customers interact with your brand in many different ways at many different times, you need to reach them based on their behaviors, and reach them with a cohesive voice to deliver a personalized experience across various multiple marketing channels.
+Because customers interact with your brand in many different ways at many different times, you need to reach them based on their behaviors, and reach them with a cohesive voice to deliver a personalized experience across multiple marketing channels.

 You want to design a multistep journey: starting with the users available with the inputs you select, you can apply sets of criteria called milestones.
 At each milestone a new audience is created, which you can then send downstream for further action.

 You can create as many journeys as you need (up to your active audience limit), and delete empty journeys when they are no longer useful.
 You can also delete milestones and their related audiences and connections from a journey and add new milestones.

 At the start of the journey, you have access to all the users available from all the inputs from all the workspaces in your account.
 You choose the workspaces and inputs you wish to select audience members from, and then build the journey:

 The following diagram shows a simple journey with one milestone:

 In this journey, all high-value customers are sent an email.
 Next, all of the high-value customers who are also long-term customers are sent to an internal Slack channel, and the audiences are also sent to additional outputs for further actions.

 Each step in the customer journey can be split into additional paths.
 For example, you could define a set of milestones for customers who buy handbags, shoes, or winter coats.
 Each milestone becomes the start of a new path.